Home Flood Protection

-Take Steps to Reduce the Risk of Basement Flooding Due to Summer Storms
+Reduce the Risk of Basement Flooding

 Summer downpours can drop a tremendous amount of water in a relatively short period of time.
 All homes – even those that have never flooded before – are at risk of flooding.
-Take these steps and watch the video to reduce the risk of summer storm water finding its way into your basement.

 - Extend downspouts at least two metres (six feet) from your basement walls.
 The further the water is from the foundation, the less chance that it will make its way into your basement.
 Splash pads can help direct the water to a permeable surface, such as a garden or lawn.
 Alternatively, you could recycle the storm water by diverting it into a rain barrel for later use in your yard.